-This page features my own writing.
-Although I can now say I am an expert in my fields (and have the degrees to prove it), it took a lot of time, effort, and stumbling through my words to get there.
+Note: the following papers are not peer-reviewed publications.
+I may be a Ph.D. now, but it took a lot of time, effort, and stumbling through my words to get there.
 I imagine many scholars have hidden away all their term papers and scraps of articles, offering their best work as evidence of their credentials.
-I, instead, want this website to truly be an archive of my work.
-That will include my terrible, cringe-inducing freshman year papers, among many others.
+I, however, want this website to truly be an archive of my work and a testament to my evolution as a scholar.
+That includes my terrible, cringe-inducing freshman year papers, among many others.
 I hope that someday they'll prove helpful to an up-and-coming writer to know that everyone has to start somewhere.

 Spring 2024 - Fall 2018 (Ph.D.
 Years)